Abdication of Pedro I of Brazil: The night of the Bottle Fight

 When Pedro I returned to the court, on March 11, he had already thought about abdication.
 The local Portuguese nationals, as well as members of the court of the Kingdom of Portugal, held a demonstration in support of the emperor with lamps, coming into conflict with the Brazilians, who attacked the emperor with shouts of "long live the constitution!" or "long live Dom Pedro II", in what went down in history with the name of "night of the bottle fight".
 The conflict lasted for three days and generated more friction between the Brazilians and the Portuguese.

 The last moments of Pedro I as emperor

 With the capital Rio de Janeiro in great turmoil, Pedro I dismissed the ministry and summoned a new one.
-This new ministry, however, caused irritation on the population, which already found itself with a great anti-Portuguese sentiment, due to the fact that in the new Ministry there were two Portuguese.
+This new ministry, which contained two Portuguese members, irritated a public beset with anti-Portuguese sentiment.
 Thus, the leaders of the liberal and nativist movements called the people to the streets.
-The Campo da Aclamação was chosen as a gathering place, due to its proximity to opposition newspapers, such as the newspaper O Repúblico.
-The people demanded the return of the previous ministry, gathering in the Campo da Aclamação.
-This popular demand was communicated to the emperor through a delegation of parish judges, to which he replied that:
+The people gathered in the Campo da Aclamação, chosen due to its proximity to opposition newspapers such as O Repúblico, and demanded the return of the previous ministry.
+This demand was communicated to the emperor through a delegation of parish judges, to whom he replied: